 Sida's work in Russia

-Sida's cooperation in Russia 2022
+Sida's cooperation in Russia 2024

-Total development assistance 70000000 SEK, Development cooperation 70000000 SEK.
+Total development assistance 69000000 SEK, Development cooperation 69000000 SEK.

-Development cooperation in Russia
+Cooperation in Russia

-Sida exclusively supports civil society and media that take a stand against the war.
-Many of them cannot continue to operate in the country because they are actively taking a stand against the war.
-The media are blocked and many human rights activists have fled the country.
+Sida only supports civil society and media organisations that take a stand against the war.
+Many of them cannot continue to operate in the country because of this.
+The aim is to increase the chances of democratic change in Russia in the long term.

 Democracy, human rights, the rule of law and gender equality

-Society is characterised by traditional stereotypical gender norms.
-Thousands of women lose their lives every year due to violence by a man close to them and many perpetrators go unpunished.
-Experience shows that war generally has a negative impact on gender equality.
-Women become more vulnerable as they have to carry the entire family’s burden of support, and gender-based violence increases when traumatised men return from the front.
-The widespread abuse of civilians by Russian forces in Ukraine is expected to lead to a sharp increase in gender-based violence in Russia in the coming years.
+Women become more vulnerable as they have to bear the entire burden of supporting their families, and gender-based violence increases when traumatised men return from the front.
+The widespread abuse of civilians by Russian forces in Ukraine has led to a sharp increase in gender-based violence in Russia.

 Supporting civil society working for human rights